Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels

 In this paper, we adopt deep neural networks as the recognition model and divide the $f(\cdot)$ into $\textrm{fc}(g(\cdot))$ where $g(\cdot)$ is the deep model for feature extraction and $\textrm{fc}(\cdot)$ is the final fully-connected layer for classification.
 For each input image $\mathrm{img}_i$, the feature extractor $g(\cdot)$ is used to encode the feature $\bm{x}_i\coloneqq g(\mathrm{img}_i)$.
 Then the fully-connected layer is used to output the score vector $\hat{\bm{y}}_i=\textrm{fc}(\bm{x}_i)$ which indicates the chance it belongs to each class and the prediction is provided with $\hat{y}_i=\mathrm{argmax}(\hat{\bm{y}}_i)$.

 As the training data contain many noisy labels, simply training from all the data leads to severe degradation of generalization and robustness.
 Intuitively, if we could identify the clean labels from the noisy training set, and train the network with the clean data, we can reduce the influence of noisy labels and achieve better performance and robustness of the model.
-To achieve this, we thus propose a sample selection algorithm to identify the clean data in the noisy training set with theoretical guarantees.
+To achieve this, we propose a sample selection algorithm to identify the clean data in the noisy training set with theoretical guarantees.

 \textbf{Notation}.
-In this paper, we will use $a$ to represent scalar, $\bm{a}$ to represent a vector, and $\bm{A}$ to represent a matrix.
+In this paper, we will use $a$ to represent scalar, $\bm{a}$ to represent a vector, $\bm{A}$ to represent a matrix, and $\mathcal{A}$ to represent a set.
 We will annotate $a^*$ to denote the ground-truth value of $a$.
 We use $\Vert\cdot\Vert_{\mathrm{F}}$ to denote the Frobenius norm.